DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 -----------------------------------

 Our next step is to provide data updating on the server, i.e. to implement sending changes made on the client side to the server.
-In the index.html file we already have the following lines of code:
+In the *index.phtml* file we already have the following lines of code:

 ~~~js
 var dp = new gantt.dataProcessor("/data");